-Honey bees, much maligned because of other stinging insects, are by far the most placid.
+Honey bees of the stinging insects much maligned because of other stinging insects, are by far the most placid.
 Providing that they are not abused, they will go about their very important business.
 Honey bees are a protected species and are dealt with in conjunction with local bee-keeping associations.
-The goal, whenever possible is to preserve these beneficial insects.
+The goal, whenever possible, is to preserve these beneficial insects.
 Honey bees are extremely important as pollinators throughout the world.
-In the United States alone it is estimated that without the involvement of the honey bee, upwards of 90 vegetables, fruits, etc. would be impacted.
+In the United States alone it is estimated that without the involvement of the honey bee, upwards of 80 percent of all vegetables and fruits. would be impacted – one-third of the food that you eat!
 Hence the international concern which has been highlighted frequently over the past several years via the media about the strange and dramatic decline in honey bees referred to as colony collapse disorder.

 Where do honey bees colonize?

-Wild honey bees most commonly colonize hollow trees, hollow walls, attics, etc. When an existing colony splits, the honey bees that leave the hive or nest are referred to as a swarm.
+Wild honey bees most commonly colonize hollow trees, hollow walls, and attics.
+When an existing colony splits, the honey bees that leave the hive or nest are referred to as a swarm.
 Honey bees in a swarm are very docile and unlikely to sting because at this stage they harbor no food stores or young.

 As long as honey bees colonize a beekeeper’s hive or hollow tree, all is well.
 However, when they become established inside the cavity of a building this can be very troublesome.
 Mature hives can support 20,000 – 80,000 individual honey bees, with the nest weighing hundreds of pounds.
 Although occasionally visible, a honey bee nest is normally enclosed, the location of which can be indicated by observing honey bees flying in and out of an exterior crack or gap.
 (NOTE: The entrance should NOT be interfered with!!!)